SyNdicateFoundation/LitePhoton/README.md

 ## Contribution Guidelines 🤝
-Feel free to contribute to the development of our bot. we will notice it.
+Feel free to contribute to the development of our project. we will notice it.